 If you keep biking down 8th Street back to the Boise River Greenbelt, you’ll reach the Anne Frank Memorial.
 Recognized as a “world-class” achievement by the New York Times at it’s opening in 2002, the memorial is home to a life-sized bronze statue of Anne Frank as well as the site of one of only eleven places in the United States to receive a sapling from the actual Anne Frank Chestnut Tree in Amsterdam.

 The Greenbelt offers 26 miles of paved pathway for running, biking, and walking along the Boise River and if you take another right onto the path from the Anne Frank Memorial, after a mile or two, you’ll eventually reach Quinn’s Pond.
 This is the stretch where I usually put my headphones in for a bit.
-You can check out our Spotify page and find the “Walking Along the Greenbelt” playlist for some tune recommendations by your fellow Broncos.
+Check out our Spotify page and find the “Walking Along the Greenbelt” playlist for some tune recommendations by your fellow Broncos.

 After you’ve got your swim on, you can bike over the bridge to the other side of the Boise River and watch some surfing — yes, I said surfing in Idaho — at the Boise Whitewater Park.
 With a series of cafes and stores nearby, this can be another great, chill spot before jumping back on the Greenbelt and heading back toward downtown.

 Biking back on the opposite side of the river offers some great views of the river itself.
-Expect to see some fellow Boiseans floating, wading, or fishing as you bike into Ann Morrison Park.
+Expect to see some fellow Boiseans floating, wading or fishing as you bike into Ann Morrison Park.
 This park is a great spot for sand volleyball and disc golf if you have the equipment and the time!

 Continuing on the Greenbelt, you’re probably going to be exhausted by the time you end up back on Capital Boulevard near campus.
 But, if you have the energy, you could wrap up your adventure by going up for a final stop at the Boise Depot.
-This former train station, part of the discontinued Amtrak Pioneer line that ran from Salt Lake City to Seattle, has some of the best views of the Boise skyline and Foothills.
+This former train station is part of the discontinued Amtrak Pioneer line that ran from Salt Lake City to Seattle and has some of the best views of the Boise skyline and Foothills.
 Perhaps that’s why it’s proven to be the premier photo spot for fraternity and sorority formals, Prom and homecoming dances, and anyone who needs a new profile picture that screams “BOISE!”

 So, what are you waiting for?
 Lace up your shoes, strap on your helmet, and go explore all there is to see and do in Boise!